 The ABL can be stratified with different profiles of potential temperature which can change farm performance \citep{Porte-Agel2020}.
 In this study we consider conventionally neutral boundary layers (CNBLs) because many wind farm LES studies adopted ABLs with these profiles.
 CNBLs have self-similar vertical shear stress profiles (\citet{liu2021}).
 Therefore, if the surface stress and the boundary layer height are known, then the shear stress at any height can be determined.
 Note that the height is normalised by $h=h_{0.05}/(1-0.05^{2/3})$ where $h_{0.05}$ is the height where the shear stress is 5\% of the surface value.

-The self-similarity of shear stress profiles can be applied to large wind farms. \citet{abkar2013} performed horizontally periodic LES of CNBLs with and without turbines present.
+The self-similarity of shear stress profiles can also be applied to large wind farms. \citet{abkar2013} performed horizontally periodic LES of CNBLs with and without turbines present.
 Figure \ref{fig:stress_self_similar}a shows the vertical profiles of the shear stress (note this is the stress in the hub-height wind direction, $x_F$).
-Above the turbine top tip ($126.5m$ in \citet{abkar2013}) the vertical profiles have a similar shape.
+Above the turbine top tip ($126.5$m in \citet{abkar2013}) the vertical profiles have a similar shape.
 This suggests that the stress profiles above the turbines is equivalent to an `empty' CNBL with a higher surface stress.

 The black dotted lines in figure \ref{fig:stress_self_similar}a show the stress profiles above the turbines extrapolated to the surface (using a second order polynomial regression).
 This corresponds to the total bottom stress, i.e., surface shear stress and turbine thrust.
 When the stress profiles of \citet{abkar2013} are normalised by the total bottom stress and new ABL height, they fall onto the same curve (figure \ref{fig:stress_self_similar}b).
-This shows that the CNBLs containing wind farms also follow the same self-similar shear stress profile.
+This shows that the CNBLs containing wind farms also follow approximately the same self-similar shear stress profile.
 Figure \ref{fig:stress_self_similar}b shows that wind farms increase the total bottom stress and boundary layer height of CNBLs.

 The self-similarity of stress profiles can be used to predict momentum entrainment into large finite-sized wind farms.
 As a first order approach, we consider the vertical shear stress profile horizontally-averaged across the farm.
 Figure \ref{fig:farm_stress} shows a schematic of the shear stress profile with and without the farm present.
-Here, $h_0$ is the ABL height without the farm present averaged across the farm site. $h$ is the averaged ABL height with the farm present.
+Here, $h$ is the ABL height with the farm present averaged across the farm site.
 With the farm present, the shear stress is scaled by $M$ and the heights scaled by $h/h_0$.

 To determine $\tau_t$, we need to calculate the undisturbed shear stress at a height of $H_Fh_0/h$ (denoted as $\tau_a$).
 This is found by linearly interpolating the stress between the top of the control volume and the surface, i.e.,